 Most people want to know the costs of medical treatments or surgical procedures provided prior to scheduling the procedure.
-This website will address most of the questions you may have about the cost of treatment at Northwest Florida Community Hospital.
+The following link will address most of the questions you may have about the cost of treatment at Northwest Florida Community Hospital.

 Our goal is to provide information to you that will help you: